AdobeDocs/campaign-standard-learn.en/help/acs/administrating/control-panel/google-txt-record-management.md

 # Google TXT record management

-You can add Google TXT site verification record to all your subdomains used to send emails to GMAIL addresses through the Campaign Control Panel.
+You can add Google TXT site verification record to all your subdomains used to send emails to GMAIL addresses through the [!UICONTROL Campaign Control Panel].

 >[!VIDEO](https://video.tv.adobe.com/v/32369?quality=12)